 Take your audience into account when making decisions that spur your personal growth, like embarking on new partnerships or monetizing your blog.
 Ask yourself: Does this decision align with your audience goals?
-And, is this what my readers would want from me?
+Is this what my readers would want from me?

 Remember, your relationship with your audience is the backbone of your success.

-7. Wanting to win so bad, you get ruthless in your endeavors.
+7. Wrath: Wanting to win so bad, you get ruthless in your endeavors.